YalekW5435/Pocsag-Terminal/README.md

 without the use of special libraries other than c++ stdlib. this program was written to solve a lot problems for specific hardware that are unable to transmit on radio, or lack the specific functionality.
 Message encoding has no limit.
 This program went through 15-20 iterations to actually be completely correct.
-Recommended not to do what I did, so if you want to improve this utility, you are more than welcoem to do so.
+Recommended not to do what I did, so if you want to improve this utility, you are more than welcome to do so.

 The program contains several parameters, all of which are used to encode your messages.
 Here is a quick help to rundown the basics: